mvemily/mvemily.github.io/gotv.md

 ## Photos to share on Social Media

-{% include gotv-gallery.html photos=site.data.gotv.photos %}
+{% include gotv-gallery.html photos=site.data.media.gotvphotos %}

 Download and share these images to get your friends to vote!